markpat04/IoT-Home-Automation-Project/README.md

 ## 📖 Overview

-Welcome to the **Non-Degree IoT Workshop 2025**.
 This project is designed to simulate a real-world industrial data pipeline.
 It teaches you how to capture data from sensors, transmit it efficiently, store it for analysis, and visualize it for decision-making.

-For a Data Scientist or Software Engineer, understanding the full lifecycle of data—from the "Edge" (sensors) to the databases/dashboards is a critical skill.
+For an understanding of the full lifecycle of data, from the sensors to databases and dashboards.

 ### 🎯 Why this project?
-Real-world business problems require robust data infrastructure.
+Real-world business problems require a robust data infrastructure.
 This platform demonstrates:
 1.  **Data Engineering:** Ingesting high-frequency time-series data using MQTT and InfluxDB.
 2.  **DevOps:** Managing complex microservices architectures using Docker.
 3.  **Analytics:** Visualizing trends and anomalies using Grafana.